maickrau/GraphAligner/Snakemakes/ErrorCorrect/README.md

 - Edit the parameters in `config.yaml`
 - `snakemake all`
-- The corrected reads will be in the output folder in `corrected.fasta`
+- The corrected reads will be in the output folder:
+  - `corrected.fasta` has the reads with the aligned sequence replaced by the alignment path.
+Uppercase sequence are corrected and lowercase are uncorrected.
+  - `corrected_clipped.fasta` has the reads cut across non-corrected parts.
+All sequence is corrected and the read name contains the position in the original read.